Hideaway (1995 film): Soundtrack

+Track listing

 Reception

-The film received negative reviews from critics, with Rotten Tomatoes reporting that 12 out of the 15 reviews they tallied were negative for a score of 20% and a certification of "rotten".Mick LaSalle of the San Francisco Chronicle gave the film a poor review, but stated that Goldblum's performance "makes a tedious film intermittently tolerable."
+The film received mostly negative reviews from critics, with Rotten Tomatoes reporting that 12 out of the 15 reviews they tallied were negative for a score of 20% and a certification of "rotten".

+Mick LaSalle of the San Francisco Chronicle gave the film a poor review, but stated Goldblum's performance "makes a tedious film intermittently tolerable."

 Film critic/historian Leonard Maltin characterized the movie as a "bomb" and added, "This goes nowhere for nearly two interminable hours."

 Roger Ebert of The Chicago Sun-Times gave the film a rare positive review, 3 stars out of a possible 4.
 He characterized it as a standard fare horror film that accomplishes its modest goals via good performances by a talented cast.
 He wrote: "Look, I'm not saying this is a great movie, or even a distinguished one.
 I'm saying: You want horror, you want psychic abandon, you want Rae Dawn Chong reading Jeff Goldblum's Tarot cards and not liking what she sees, you see this movie, you get your money's worth."

 Koontz was reportedly dissatisfied with the film.
 According to Rita Kempley of The Washington Post, "Koontz hates the movie so much he tried to force TriStar to remove his name from the credits."
 In addition, according to the San Francisco Chronicle's Walter Addiego, Koontz was so dissatisfied with Hideaway that he would only allow a film adaptation of his novel Phantoms to be made if he was allowed to approve the final version of the film.

 On his own website, Koontz states that pre-production of the film was promising under Mike Medavoy, who wanted to preserve Koontz's vision for the story and ordered a rewrite of the first script at Koontz's request.
 However, Medavoy was removed from the film and new production staff did not communicate with Koontz about the finished film, which departed drastically from his novel.
-Koontz ultimately resorted to legal means to get his name removed from the title of the film and from major advertising, but was unable to get his name removed from the credits.
+Koontz ultimately resorted to legal means to get his name removed from the title of the film and from major advertising, but was unsuccessful.
 He also writes that he sent several letters to the Japanese CEO of the parent company of Universal/MCA, which had the rights to the film, requesting that his name be removed.